 Ongoing application to buy the home

-They will tell you what will happen with the application and, if you are taking over the tenancy, what your situation will be regarding the right to buy scheme.
+They will tell you what will happen with the application and, if you are taking over the tenancy, what your situation will be on to the right to buy scheme.

 You'll need to clear the home of all the deceased's property and hand in the keys at the end of the notice period.
 This is usually four weeks, but if you need longer speak to the landlord.